 What is alcohol withdrawal?

 If you drink alcohol regularly and then cut down on how much you drink or suddenly stop drinking, you may go through some physical and emotional problems.
-That's because the alcohol is clearing out of your system.
 This is called withdrawal.
+It happens because the alcohol is clearing out of your system.
 Clearing the alcohol from your body is called detoxification, or detox.

-Before you stop drinking, talk to your doctor about how you plan to stop.
+Before you stop drinking, talk to your doctor.
 It's important to tell your doctor exactly how much you have been drinking.
-Your doctor will figure out whether you need to detox in a supervised medical center.
+Your doctor can help you decide if you need to detox in a medical center where you can be supervised.

 What are the symptoms?

-Symptoms of alcohol withdrawal may start as soon as 4 to 12 hours after you stop drinking.
-Or they may not start until several days after the last drink.
+Symptoms of alcohol withdrawal may start a few hours after you stop drinking.
+Or they may not start until a few days after the last drink.

 Mild symptoms include: